FACTBOX-Tech firms leading job cuts in Corporate America | Technology

 The adjustments would start in the fourth quarter, Gelsinger said, but did not specify how many employees would be affected.
 Microsoft Corp:

 The software giant laid off under 1,000 employees across several divisions in October, Axios reported, citing a source.
-Johnson & Johnson:

-The pharmaceutical giant has said it might cut some jobs amid inflationary pressure and a strong dollar, with CFO Joseph Wolk saying the healthcare conglomerate is looking at "right sizing" itself.
 Twitter Inc:

 The social media company laid off half its workforce across teams ranging from communications and content curation to product and engineering following Elon Musk's $44 billion takeover.
 However, Bloomberg later reported Twitter was reaching out to dozens of employees who lost their jobs, asking them to return.

+Twitter has since made further staff cuts in the trust and safety team handling global content moderation and in the unit related to hate speech and harassment, Bloomberg news reported.
+Seagate Technology Holdings Plc:

+The memory chip firm announced a restructuring plan including reducing worldwide headcount by about 8%, or 3,000 employees.
+Lyft Inc:

-Lyft Inc: The ride-hailing firm said it would lay off 13% of its workforce, or about 683 employees, after it already cut 60 jobs earlier this year and froze hiring in September.
+The ride-hailing firm said it would lay off 13% of its workforce, or about 683 employees, after it already cut 60 jobs earlier this year and froze hiring in September.
+Warner Bros Discovery:

-Warner Bros Discovery: Film subsidiary Warner Bros.
+Film subsidiary Warner Bros.
 Pictures is planning to cut a number of jobs in distribution and marketing that will reduce headcount by 5% to 10%, Bloomberg News reported.

-Stripe Inc: The digital payments firm is cutting its headcount by about 14% and will have about 7,000 employees after the layoffs, according to an email to employees from the company's founders.

-Chime Financial Inc: The online banking firm has laid off 12% of its employees, or about 160 jobs, a spokesperson said.
+Roku Inc:

+The video-streaming device maker said it would reduce its headcount by 5%, or about 200 employees, due to "current economic conditions".
+TuSimple Holdings Inc

+The autonomous driving technology company will lay off 25% of its workforce, or nearly 350 employees, as part of a restructuring plan to rein in costs.
+Micron Technology Inc

 Opendoor Technologies Inc: The property-selling platform is laying off about 550 employees, Chief Executive Officer Eric Wu said, adding that the company had already reduced its workforce by more than 830 positions.